 I visited this extraordinary place with Krystle, and we both found it unforgettable, that’s for sure.
 It is always so great to spend time with a good friend and a girls trip is always a good idea.

-Before you think twice about this one, let me tell you now that this place is definitely a place to tick off the bucket list sooner rather than later!
+Before you think twice about this one, let me tell you now that this place is definitely a place to tick off the winter bucket list sooner rather than later!

 Set within the Laurentian Mountains 130km north-west of Montreal, Mont-Tremblant is located in the Canadian province of Québec and spans 665 acres (269 hectares) today.

 Québec has 21 regions, which all have unique character.
 From the Gulf of St. Lawrence to the province of Ontario and from the Arctic Ocean to the United States, Québec is a huge province with so much to see!

 Interestingly, this city was named after the “Mont Tremblant” mountain, which was derived from the indigenous Algonquin people.
 They referred to it as the “trembling mountain.”
 Opened in 1939, it is the second-oldest ski resort in North America

 If you are looking for help planning your next trip, check out my travel resource guide.